Romain-Thomas-Shef/STON/joss_paper.md

 # The graphical user interface

-STON is a graphical user interface consisting of a main window (see Fig. \autoref{fig:GUI}) and multiple sub-windows for performing specific tasks.
+STON is a graphical user interface consisting of a main window (see \autoref{fig:GUI}) and multiple sub-windows for performing specific tasks.
 The main window serves as a central platform where images are loaded from disk and displayed as thumbnails.

 ![Main window of STON.\label{fig:GUI}](figures/all_GUI.png)